strogonoff/django-upwork-auth/index.md

 django-upwork-auth
 ==================

-Upwork OAuth login support for your Django-based project.
+Simple Upwork login for your app.
 Tested with Django 1.8 (see example project).

 Before oDesk rebranded as Upwork, this library was called django-odesk-auth.
 The latest version of django-odesk-auth works with Upwork already.